tutek1/DTLabs/02_Player/lab02.md

 ### Wrong direction
 If you are very observant, you might have noticed that when you are looking down, the player moves **slower** than when you are looking forward.
-This happens because of the way that we are calculating the **direction** vector.
+This happens because of the way we calculate the **direction** vector.
 Since the forward vector of the camera pivots, the basis can point down/up, and the resulting direction will be skewed by this.

 An easy fix is to ignore the `y` component before normalizing the direction.
 The whole direction calculation will look like this: